parallella/parallella-hw/fpga/projects/parallella_7020_headless/README.md

       $ planAhead &
 ```

+3. Open the project fpga/projects/parallella_7020_headless/parallella_7020_headless.ppr.

-3. From the planAhead GUI, in the Flow Navigator on the left side, select "Generate Bitstream"
+4. From the planAhead GUI, in the Flow Navigator on the left side, select "Generate Bitstream"

-4. Answer "Yes" to "OK to launch synthesis and implementation?"
+5. Answer "Yes" to "OK to launch synthesis and implementation?"

 ## Output